 The power point presentation and report below seek to present a portrait of this emerging food culture, and drawing on both primary and secondary research, analyze the key challenges and opportunities for integrating the needs and interests of local growers and restaurants, as well as the key community benefits of doing so.

-Sustainable Leading and Learning
+Project Title: Sustainable Leading and Learning

 Project Participants: Gila Farm Cooperative works with IRC Gardens to bring Phoenix (and Valley) residents fresh, local produce.
 The refugee farmers, who cultivate land in several locations in and around Phoenix, pool their harvested produce to supply consumers via the Gila Farm Cooperative CSA and local farmers markets.
 In addition to benefiting farmers as members and affiliates, the CSA provides a wide range of benefits to consumers and local communities, including healthy, nutritious food, community interconnectivity and inter-cultural engagement.